 In 1954, Walt founded Walter E. Hanson and Associates in Springfield, Illinois, in a partnership with two of his former University of Illinois students and civil engineers, Roland D. “Dean” Collins and Marcus J. Rice.
 The new company’s first job included designing 56 bridges on the Kansas Turnpike.
-The trio worked at the company’s first office, located at 401 E. Capitol Ave., focusing on bridge design and structural engineering projects in the Midwest.
+The startup then focused on bridge design and structural engineering projects in the Midwest.

 In the 1960s, the firm opened its second office in Peoria, Illinois, and expanded its services to include foundation engineering and more broad-based civil engineering projects.
 Hanson also was instrumental in the build-out of AT&T communications facilities throughout the U.S. during this decade.